-Before you read through our list of proposal ideas below, here are a few other things our site has to offer:
+Before you read through our list of proposal ideas below, here are a few other resources we recommend you check out:

-1) Proposal idea generator: Search through thousands of real ideas.
+1) Proposal idea generator: Search through thousands of real proposal ideas.

 Marriage proposal ideas